 A: Although students may prefer not to miss a semester at UVA, many options are available for education abroad.
-After the acclimatization period of first semester, encourage your student to attend the Education Abroad fair in the spring semester or in the fall semester of her or his second year.
+After the acclimatization period of first semester, encourage your student to attend the Education Abroad fair in the spring semester or in the following fall semester.

 Q: What help is available for students to find internships and jobs?

-A: The University of Virginia Career Center provides direct student services, programs, and career fairs for students beginning in their first year.
+A: The University of Virginia Career Center provides individual student counseling, career-related programs, mentoring and networking events with employers, and career fairs for students beginning in their first year.
 Encourage your student to visit the center early and often.